Meeting Minutes

 Old Business

 • In Progress: NF Main Entrance signage and lighting update.
-The new sign should be finished by the end of January.
-The brick should be power washed prior to installing the new sign.
-The Lime Kiln sign and lighting will also be replaced in the future.
+The new sign and lighting has been installed.
+The Lime Kiln sign and lighting will also be replaced.

-• Tracy will order the Lamps for the main entrance from Brechers.
-It was determined that we will purchase the original model identified by Tracy.
+• Tracy has ordered the Lamps for the main entrance from Brechers.

-• Tracy and the Mayor will review the presentation with our State Representative Ken Fleming, with the goal of assisting with KYTC
+• Tracy and the Mayor will review the presentation with our State Representative Ken Fleming, with the goa of assisting with KYTC

 New Business